 The music industry can be fast-paced and unforgiving.
 It’s a full-time occupation with complications that have the power to make or break people.
 How, then, is someone meant to break into it?
-More than that, break into the mainstream?
 As our own best allies, any hopeful needs to know how to invest their energy and work to a schedule that fits them like a glove in this hectic entertainment industry – lest our other projects and passions fall to the wayside.
 While the genre of Pop is an entirely formidable beast, Ananya Birla is already taking it on.

-We called Ananya to ask about the music industry and how to juggle each of our pursuits.
-We talked role models, and Ananya explained the difference between being a workaholic and knowing how to devote your time…
+We speak to Ananya on role models, music and the difference between being a workaholic and knowing how to devote your time…

 Wow.
 Have you always known you wanted to make music?

 It was always a passion of some sort, but it was kind of a secret dream.
 I never thought I would make the cut really, but when I went to Oxford I started thinking about how life is too short, and if you love something that much you should go for it and just see where it takes you!

 Before singing, you studied economics and management at Oxford University.
 Was it an easy decision to branch into music?

 In my mind it was pretty easy, actually, it was a calling.
 I knew I wanted to do it, but at that time I didn’t have any clue about how to take it forward myself.
 Eventually, I just took the leap, and I’m so glad I did because I really found my purpose and couldn’t ask for more.
 Looking back, though, it was actually a massive decision.